Keynote speakers

 Homepage of Walter Senn

-Swiss Federal Institute for Technology, Switzerland
+Blue Brain, Swiss Federal Institute of Technology Lausanne, Switzerland

-Homepage of Henry Markram
+Homepage of Michael Reimann